rg3h/templateWebApp/README.md

 </sub></sup>
 <br>

-Contains structures, scripts, a server, and examples to create a web app.
+TemplateWebApp provides a skeleton structure for a web applicatrion.
+It contains a directory structure with HTML, CSS, JS, development tool scripts, and a local node server.

 <br>
 <br>